Zsolt-qwerty/100-days-of-code/log.md

 ### Day 61: 08/01/2025 ###

-**Today's Progress:** Long day today on the bootcamp connecting an API to a PostgreSQL database and still had time to fix a few little things on my blog API and utilise some environment variables that lerned today
+**Today's Progress:** Long day today on the bootcamp connecting an API to a PostgreSQL database and still had time to fix a few little things on my blog API and utilise some environment variables that learned today
 **Thoughts:** Exciting times!
 **Link to work:** [blog-api](https://github.com/Zsolt-qwerty/blog-api)